xcp-ng/xcp-ng-org/docs/storage.md

     You can add or update ISOs later by placing them into the directory you created in step 1 Rescan the SR if you change the files stored in the ISO directory

-Here's an example creating a Shared ISO SR named "ISO Repository" that will be stored in /opt/var/iso_repository:
+Here's an example creating a Local ISO SR named "ISO Repository" that will be stored in /opt/var/iso_repository:

 ```
 mkdir -p /opt/var/iso_repository